-Childhood obesity is when children have too much body fat.
-This means there’s a risk to their health.
+When children have too much body fat they’re described as overweight or obese.
+Obesity is a more serious form of overweight.
+Both overweight and obesity are risks for children’s health.
 A healthy family lifestyle has lots of benefits for children’s health and wellbeing and can help children avoid childhood obesity.

 About childhood obesity

-Overweight and childhood obesity are terms you might hear when children have an excessive or abnormal amount of body fat that presents a risk to their health.
+Overweight and childhood obesity are terms you might hear when children are above their healthiest weight and havetoo much body fat or an abnormal amount of body fat.
+This is a health risk for children.

 Some children are also at greater risk of obesity because of genetic factors that make their bodies gain weight more easily.

-Overweight and obesity are significant issues for some children.
-If you help children deal with these issues during childhood, they’re less likely to have problems with overweight and obesity later in life
+Being overweight and obese are significant issues for some children.
+If you help children deal with these issues during childhood, they’re less likely to have problems with overweight and obesity later in life.

 Many factors can put children at a higher risk of becoming overweight and obese.
 These factors include:

 You can help your child maintain a healthy weight by looking at these factors in your family’s lifestyle.